 This topic describes how to migrate an ApsaraDB RDS for SQL Server instance across zones in the same region.
 After the migration is complete, the attributes, configuration, and endpoints of the RDS instance remain unchanged.
 The time that is required to complete the migration is based on the amount of data to be migrated.
 The migration can take a few hours.

-- The RDS instance runs SQL Server 2008 R2 with local SSDs.
+- Your RDS instance runs SQL Server 2008 R2 with local SSDs.

-- The region where the RDS instance resides consists of multiple zones.
-For more information about regions and zones, see and Regions and zones.
+- The region where your RDS instance resides consists of multiple zones.
+For more information about regions and zones, see Regions and zones.

-The migration is provided free of charge.
-This applies even if you migrate the RDS instance from one zone to multiple zones.
+You are not charged for the migration.
+This applies even if you migrate your RDS instance from one zone to multiple zones.

-- During the migration, a transient connection error of about 30 seconds will occur.
-Make sure that your application is configured to automatically reconnect to the RDS instance.
+- During the migration, your database service may be unavailable for a short period of time.
+Make sure that your application is configured to automatically reconnect to your RDS instance

-- If the RDS instance has an ongoing Data Transmission Service (DTS) task, you must restart the task after the migration is complete.
+- If your RDS instance has an ongoing DTS task, you must restart the task after the migration is complete.

 - In the upper-right corner of the Basic Information section, click Migrate Across Zones.

-After you click OK, the system starts to copy the data of the RDS instance to the destination zone.
-This does not interrupt the running of the RDS instance.
-After all of the data is copied to the destination zone, your workloads are switched over to the destination zone at the specified switching time (Switch Now or Switch Within Maintenance Window).Note
+After you click OK, ApsaraDB RDS starts to copy the data of your RDS instance to the destination zone.
+This does not interrupt the running of your RDS instance.
+After all the data is copied to the destination zone, your workloads are switched over to the destination zone at the specified switching time (Switch Now or Switch Within Maintenance Window).Note

-- During the switchover, a transient connection error of about 30 seconds will occur.
-Make sure that your application is configured to automatically reconnect to the RDS instance.
-Otherwise, you must manually reconnect your application to the RDS instance.
+- During the switchover, a transient connection error of about 30 seconds occurs.
+Make sure that your application is configured to automatically reconnect to your RDS instance.
+Otherwise, you must manually reconnect your application to your RDS instance.

 - If the DNS records cached on the client are not immediately updated after the migration is complete, some of your workloads may be switched over to the destination zone 10 minutes later.
-This will cause another transient connection error.
+This causes another transient connection error.